“This is a sparsely frequented trail on the northeast end of Island Park that will take your breath away, repeatedly!”

 — Jeff Fullmer

 Island Park has the largest population of grizzly bears in the entire state of Idaho.
 North of this area is a grizzly relocation area where nuisance bears are released after being relocated from other areas.
 Do not travel this trail alone and do carry bear spray.
 Groups of 4 or more are ideal.
-Where you are close to the creek most the way it is hard to hear critters.
+When you are close to the creek (which is most the way) it is hard to hear critters.
 Chances are it is hard for them to hear you as well.
 Be safe and aware.

 Features: Birding — Fall Colors — Lake — River/Creek — Spring — Swimming — Views — Wildflowers — Wildlife

 If you do not know how to outfit yourself for running through creeks, this is not a trail for you and you'll want to turn around at the 3.14 mark.
 A perfect circle, as it were.
 Merino wool running socks are a must and trail shoes with good traction that drain well.
-If you venture beyond the 3.14 mile creek crossing you'll have wet feet.
+If you venture beyond the 3.14 mile creek crossing, you'll have wet feet.
 This water comes straight from snowbanks and is frigid.
-A pleasure during the hot summer months but a danger during a cold spell.
-You'll top out at over 9,000 ft so expect anything and respect the mountain.
+It is a pleasure during the hot summer months but a danger during a cold spell.
+You'll top out at over 9,000 ft, so expect anything and respect the mountain.
 Some of the pictures taken in the snow on the trail are in the middle of June.

 Most of this trail is runable and you have multiple clean water sources (filtering is still recommended).
 If you are trying to run this as fast as possible prepare yourself for some amazing views and magical sights that may slow you down.

-The total distance of this trail, one way, is just over 6 miles.
+The total distance of this trail, one-way, is just over 6 miles.
 The first 3.14 miles are flat with minimal elevation gain and then the bridge-less creek crossing marks the start of the climbing.
-Having warmed up its time to cool down as you forge the creek that is a river in June and turns to a trickle by the end of the summer.
-Over the next 3 miles you'll see incredible sights as you climb higher and higher.
-Early in the summer you'll cross Targhee Creek multiple times and your shoes will get wet.
-You run parallel to the creek until the 5.87 mark where you cut back to the west and make your final climb until you intersect with the Continental Divide Trail that is marked with a sign.
-This is the turn around point or if you have not had enough a crossroads onto endless trails.
+Having warmed up, it's time to cool down as you forge the creek that is a river in June and turns to a trickle by the end of the summer.
+Over the next 3 miles, you'll see incredible sights as you climb higher and higher.
+Early in the summer, you'll cross Targhee Creek multiple times and your shoes will get wet.
+You run parallel to the creek until the 5.87-mile mark where you cut back to the west and make your final climb until you intersect with the Continental Divide Trail that is marked with a sign.
+This is the turnaround point or if you have not had enough, a crossroads onto endless trails.